.am: Usage in domain hacks

 Domains within the .am ccTLD enjoy popularity due to the connection to AM radio (similar to the .fm and .tv ccTLDs), and the ability to form English words ending in "am" — e.g. the mobile photo sharing service Instagram uses the Armenian domain name Instagr.am.
 The live video streaming service Stre.am uses the TLD to form their operative keyword, "Stream".
 American music artist and producer will.i.am uses the domain for his website.
 Such unconventional usage of TLDs in domain names are called domain hacks.

 Second top-level domain

-In 2014 a new Armenian top-level domain name was added, intended for Armenian language domain names.
-The TLD is .հայ (“hy”), from the ethnonym for Armenian.
+In 2014, a new Armenian top-level domain name was added, intended for Armenian language domain names.
+The TLD is .հայ ("hy"), from the ethnonym for Armenian.
 It launched in 2016.

+Partnerships

+Armenia is a member of the Council of European National Top Level Domain Registries and RIPE NCC.